Implications of gauge freedom for nonrelativistic quantum electrodynamics: Local densities

 To describe virtual contributions we evaluate expressions perturbatively, which does not imply a lower bound on the time-scales described.
 In this case, in all expressions that are second order in $q$ one approximates the photonic and dipolar operators at times $s\in [0,t]$ as freely evolving within the interaction picture \cite{power_quantum_1992,salam_molecular_2008}.
 This does not capture the exponential decay of excited states, but it can be seen to be consistent with the non-perturbative approach applicable to a two-level dipole.
 Specifically, if negative frequencies are included as a form of Markov approximation, then only real contributions remain and for a two-level dipole the results obtained coincide with the short-time limit of the non-perturbative results found using the rotating-wave and Markov approximations.
+Below we summarise the main results, while detailed expressions are given in Supplementary Note \ref{app3}.